-Some New Jersey legislators are hesitant to support Governor Murphy’s call for cannabis reform.
+Some New Jersey legislators are hesitant to support Governor Phil Murphy’s call for cannabis reform.

-Senators Joseph Vitale (D-Middlesex) Ronald Rice and Richard Codey of Essex, Jeff Van Drew (D-Cape May), Shirley Turner (D-Mercer), and Brian Stack (D-Hudson) are not convinced of the need for cannabis reform.
+Senators Joe Vitale (D-Middlesex) Ron Rice (D-Essex), Dick Codey (D-Essex) Jeff Van Drew (D-Cape May), Shirley Turner (D-Mercer), and Brian Stack (D-Hudson) are not convinced of the need for cannabis reform.

 During the gubernatorial campaign, Phil Murphy consistently championed the need to legalize recreational cannabis for the state.